23-MDDN342/project-3-data-mappings-jwm197/README.md

-Mapped eye and mouth locations to the faciaial data.
-I just need to work on the scale.
-The maths of which point to use is doing my head in.

-I have also made it so the nose is the right size and location although it is a little small so the width may have to be exadurated a bit.
+I have resized the mouth to make itfollow the facial tracking data. i had to add a small offset on the y axis to move the mouth away from the nose as there was some overlap in the faces with a narrower gap.